ThatsVie/atlas-web_back_end/ES6_basic/README.md

 Create a function that dynamically generates objects with department names as keys and lists of employees as values, demonstrating the use of computed property names for object keys.

 ### Task 12
-Enhance the `createReportObject` function to use internal state with `this` for method operations, promoting better encapsulation and leveraging ES6 features for method definition.
+Enhance the `createReportObject` function to use internal state with `this` for method operations.

 ## File Overview